What Is Polysubstance Abuse?

 The chronic effects of combining alcohol and tobacco products can lead to numerous long-term health issues, especially increased risk for many different forms of cancer.
 This risk is significantly higher than the risk of getting cancer as a result of using either drug alone.

 Any of these combinations can lead to an enhancement of the effects of the drugs, resulting in potentially dangerous issues.
-The most serious risk is a severe or even fatal overdose on either drug.
+Mixing two depressants can have a synergistic effect which is when the combined effects are greater than either drug alone.
+This can lead to respiratory depression, decreased heart rate, and loss of consciousness.
+The most serious risk of mixing CNS depressants is a severe or fatal drug overdose.

 Stimulant drugs speed up the central nervous system.
 Combining stimulant medications can enhance their effects.
 This can result in potentially dangerous issues, such as dramatically increased blood pressure, cardiac issues, stroke, seizures, and psychosis.